paritytech/parity-scale-codec/README.md

 The `Encode` trait is used for encoding of data into the SCALE format.
 The `Encode` trait contains the following functions:

-* `size_hint(&self) -> usize`: Get the capacity (in bytes) required for the encoded data.
-This is needed to make sure we are not double-allocating memory needed for the encoding.
-This just needs to be an estimate and does not have to be the exact number.
-If you don't know the exact size, give the maximum.
+* `size_hint(&self) -> usize`: Gets the capacity (in bytes) required for the encoded data.
+This is to avoid double-allocation of memory needed for the encoding.
+It can be an estimate and does not need to be an exact number.
+If the size is not known, even no good maximum, then we can skip this function from the trait implementation.
+This is required to be a cheap operation, so should not involve iterations etc.
 * `encode_to<T: Output>(&self, dest: &mut T)`: Encodes the value and appends it to a destination buffer.
 * `encode(&self) -> Vec<u8>`: Encodes the type data and returns a slice.
 * `using_encoded<R, F: FnOnce(&[u8]) -> R>(&self, f: F) -> R`: Encodes the type data and executes a closure on the encoded value.
 Returns the result from the executed closure.

-**Note:** Implementations should override `using_encoded` for value types and `encode_to` for allocating types. `size_hint` should be implemented for all types.
+**Note:** Implementations should override `using_encoded` for value types and `encode_to` for allocating types. `size_hint` should be implemented for all types, wherever possible.
 Wrapper types should override all methods.

 ### Decode